RishikeshYadav95/RishikeshYadav95/README.md

 * 🌍  I'm based in New Jersey
 * ✉️  You can contact me at [rishikesh21095@gmail.com](mailto:rishikesh21095@gmail.com)
-* 🧠  I'm learning Django
+* 🧠  I'm learning Spark
 * 🤝  I'm open to collaborating on any interesting projects
 * ⚡  Ex. - State Street Corporation | Ex. - Accenture